magdesign/PocketVJ-CP-exh/ROADMAP.md

 - try the mapper mouse fix by [BjarneJensen](https://github.com/magdesign/PocketVJ-CP-v3/issues/92#issuecomment-787531172) and add it <p/>
 - remove old projector scripts <p/>
+- add bluetoot audio thethering to connect boomboxes  <p/>
-- when leaving VNC mode, presenter is not working correctly, fix this!
+- when leaving VNC mode, presenter is not working correctly, fix this! <p/>
-- add a brightness function to make the hdmi output [brighter or darker](https://discourse.osmc.tv/t/change-hdmi-monitor-brightness-aka-backlight-from-osmc-kodi/71892/8).
+- add a brightness function to make the hdmi output [brighter or darker](https://discourse.osmc.tv/t/change-hdmi-monitor-brightness-aka-backlight-from-osmc-kodi/71892/8) <p/>
 - limit IP input to IP adresses only, no text etc. how do I do that??  <p/>
 - when accessed over the internet, the ola panel is not visible, check how to handle ports with the remote, currently you can ask via mail for another port link..   <p/>
 - dmx comand to remote record (start / stop recording dmx) directly from light-console, on universe 50? <p/>